Xmister/esphome-smartlampfan-components/components/ble_adv_controller/CUSTOM.md

   ```
   * custom command parameters: {type: 0, index: 0, cmd: 50, arg0: 5, arg1: 6, arg2: 0, arg3: 0}.

-Note that the Fan Gear command seems to be better than Fan Level as it gives 6 levels instead of 3, but never managed to have it working on v2...
+Note that the Fan Gear command is the same as Fan Level but it gives 6 levels instead of 3.
+Depend on the device to be controlled.

 ### FanLamp v2 (v2 and v3)
 * Base source available [HERE](https://gist.github.com/aronsky/f433de654f008fedb5161e08eb32c33e) and [HERE](https://gist.github.com/aronsky/f2d8afab134d15f34256187a82a53a9c)